 The first step in overcoming addiction to benzodiazepines is to go through “detoxification” or detox from the drug, which means you completely get rid of the substance from your body and no longer use it.
 If not done in a proper setting, detox can be harmful and cause dangerous side effects.

 At Inland Detox, we understand that everyone has their own story and reasons for wanting to detox from drugs or alcohol.
 Some clients may be coming to us strictly to detox while others are looking to go to a drug treatment facility that does not currently offer detoxification services.
 Our goal remains the same for every single client we serve, and that is to help them detox comfortably and support them in making positive life choices.

-The reason why people tend to use benzodiazepines is because they work well at making someone feel good, and that is clear.
+The reason why people tend to use benzodiazepines is that they work well at making someone feel good, and that is clear.
 Benzos are classified as a Schedule IV substance and are most typically prescribed for medical conditions such as anxiety or panic disorders.
-They are usually prescribed under the names Xanax, Valium or Ativan.
+They are usually prescribed under the names Xanax, Valium, or Ativan.

 Despite being prescribed by a doctor, benzos can be highly addictive if taken over the prescribed amount or for a longer period than necessary.

-“Most people understand that they should take a prescription medication as instructed, yet perhaps fewer fully understand the implications of deviating from their prescription.
-This is particularly dangerous with benzos, since their chemical composition and action in the body make them especially easy to abuse.”
+“Most people understand that they should take prescription medication as instructed, yet perhaps fewer fully understand the implications of deviating from their prescription.
+This is particularly dangerous with benzos since their chemical composition and action in the body make them especially easy to abuse.”
 (American Addiction Centers, 2020)